Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 the `Artifacts` collected so far from this endpoint, while the bottom pane shows information about the selected artifact.

-We can immediately recognize that artifacts have a **Name** - in this case we have been collecting `System.VFS.DownloadFile` and `System.VFS.ListDirectory` in order to populate the VFS screen.
+All artifacts have a **Name**.
+In our example, you can see that we have been collecting `System.VFS.DownloadFile` and `System.VFS.ListDirectory` in order to populate the VFS screen.

-Each collection of these artifacts has a unique `Flow ID` which is how Velociraptor refers to this collection.
-The collection is created at a certain time and starts some time later (if the client is not presently connected then the client will start the collection when it comes back online).
+Each artifact collection has a unique `Flow ID`, which is how Velociraptor refers to a collection.
+The collection is created at a certain time and starts some time later.
+If the client is offline, the collection will start when it comes back online.

-Collections also take parameters - you can recognize in the above example that the `System.VFS.ListDirectory` artifact was used to list the directory "C:\\Users\\test".
+Collections also take parameters.
+In the previous example, the `System.VFS.ListDirectory` artifact was used to list the directory "C:\\Users\\test".

-Finally you can see that a collection can return rows or upload files.
-This is because an artifact is simply a VQL query - and all queries simply return a sequence of rows.
+A collection of artifacts can return rows or upload files.
+This is because an artifact is simply a VQL query and all queries return a sequence of rows.

 ## What are Artifacts?

-Ultimately Velociraptor is simply a VQL engine - i.e. it processes a VQL query producing a series of rows and then sending those rows to the server.

-An `Artifact` is a way for us to package one or more VQL queries in a human readable YAML file, provide it with a name and allow users to collect it.
+An `Artifact` is a way to package one or more VQL queries in a human readable YAML file, name it, and allow users to collect it.
 An Artifact file simply embodies the query required to collect or answer a specific question about the endpoint.

+Ultimately Velociraptor is simply a VQL engine .
+That is, it processes a VQL query producing a series of rows and sends those rows to the server.

 {{% notice note %}}

-The whole point of Artifacts is to encapsulate a VQL query inside a YAML file, so that end users so not need to understand the query to be able to use it.
+Artifacts encapsulate a VQL query inside a
+YAML file so that end users do not need to understand the query to use it.
 This makes artifacts easier to use and facilitates knowledge sharing with more experienced users.

 {{% /notice %}}

-### Example - collect Scheduled Tasks from endpoint.
+### Example: collect scheduled tasks from endpoint.

 To illustrate how artifacts can be used, let's collect a common forensic artifact from our Windows endpoint.
 Windows allows commands